top of page

 History of the Church

-In 2017, 110 years after its dedication, the Farwell Norwegian Lutheran Church was restored by a great-grandson of John and Emma Irgens with the hope that it can once again be used and enjoyed by the for years to come.
+In 2017, 110 years after its original dedication, the Farwell Norwegian Lutheran Church was restored by a great-grandson of John and Emma Irgens with the hope that it could be enjoyed for years to come.

 Press